E-commerce

 Materials and care

-Textiles, leather, electronics: precise care instructions reduce “defective product” disputes, which are often due to improper use.
+Textiles, leather, electronics: precise care instructions reduce “defective product” disputes, which are often caused by improper use.

 Warranties

-Legal and commercial duration: separate display to avoid any ambiguity with after-sales service.
+Legal and commercial duration: show them separately to avoid any ambiguity with customer service.

 Technical cross-sell

-Required (charger, battery) or recommended accessories: structured links rather than vague mentions in the text.
+Mandatory accessories (charger, battery) or recommended ones: structured links rather than vague mentions in the text.

 Samples and trials